napolab/y-durableobjects/README.md

 The `y-durableobjects` library is designed to facilitate real-time collaboration in Cloudflare Workers environment using Yjs and Durable Objects.
 It provides a straightforward way to integrate Yjs for decentralized, scalable real-time editing features.

+## Requirements

+- Hono version 4.2 or higher is required.

 ## Installation

 To use `y-durableobjects`, you need to install the package along with `hono`, as it is a peer dependency.